O2 Arena (Prague)

-O2 Arena (formerly Sazka Arena, stylised as O2 arena) is a multi-purpose arena, in Prague, Czech Republic.
-It is home to HC Sparta Prague of the Czech Extraliga and is the second-largest ice hockey arena in Europe.
+O2 Arena (stylised as O2 arena) is a multi-purpose arena, in Prague, Czech Republic.

-It has hosted important sporting events such as two Ice Hockey World Championships (2004 and 2015), the first edition of the prestigious tennis Laver Cup, the European Athletics Indoor Championships, the Euroleague Final Four 2006, the World Floorball Championship, the Davis Cup finals, as well as a handful of NHL and KHL games, including a 2014 Gagarin Cup final.
-It can also host stage shows, such as concerts, and other large-scale events.
+It is home to HC Sparta Prague of the Czech Extraliga and is the third-largest ice hockey arena in Europe.
+It has hosted important sport events such as three Ice Hockey World Championships (2004, 2015 and 2024), the first edition of the prestigious tennis Laver Cup, the European Athletics Indoor Championships, the Euroleague Final Four 2006, the World Floorball Championship, the 2012 Davis Cup finals, four Fed Cup finals, as well as a handful of NHL and KHL games, including a 2014 Gagarin Cup final.

+It also hosts stage shows, such as concerts, and other large-scale events.
+The highest arena capacity reached was 20,208 people.